nalmadi/nalmadi.github.io/_posts/2024-11-24-student-interview-Collins-Kibet.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Collins Kibet '22 about his experience as a Colby Alumna and a data analyst at Blackstone.
+Today, I have the pleasure of talking to Collins Kibet '22 about his experience as a Colby Alum and a data analyst at Blackstone.

 **Naser: Can you tell us a little about yourself?**